Government of Canada

 Canada aims to invite 1 million newcomers to live and work in Canada by 2022 and has not shown any signs of slowing down, despite the COVID-19 pandemic putting an added strain on the country’s economy.

-The Government continues to process Canadian visa applications and recognises that immigrant workers are essential to help address the impact that the Coronavirus has had on its labour market.
+The Government continues to process Canadian visa applications and recognizes that immigrant workers are essential to help address the impact that the Coronavirus has had on its labor market.

 Economists have predicted that the Canadian economy should bounce back after lockdown measures have subsided, which means it’s the perfect time to get your visa application in early.